 Partner

-Kay has been recognised in The Lawyer as one of Europe’s Elite and Kay’s corporate future energy team was ranked as the second law firm globally in Clean Energy Pipeline 2023 league tables for the number of M&A deals undertaken in the clean energy sector.
+Kay has been recognised in The Lawyer as one of Europe’s Elite, and Kay’s corporate future energy team was ranked in the top ten most influential law firms in clean energy M&A worldwide in Clean Energy Pipeline’s 2025 Clean Energy Legal League Table for the number of M&A deals undertaken in the clean energy sector.

 Jurisdiction: England & Wales